9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/EscortWarning.md

 # A Warning for Escorts
 If you are a male dancer, escort or just one of the guys who's well known for his endowment and you've been hired by a client to target only one male individual in Atlanta, your life is in grave danger.
 If this describes your current situation you need to IMMEDIATELY LEAVE ANY PROVIDED ROOM and go to a public place with a lot of people.
 NOW!

-(Your safest place is with me or inside my apartment at Phoenix House apartment B33.)
+If you've been provided a free motel or apartment, you need to read [Deadly Accomodations](/etc/lodging.md) now.

 Anyone who has taken this job should immediately call those whom they live with and their immediate family and advise them to stay elsewhere for the immediate future.

+Once you've moved to another location you can reach out to me using whatever manner they've already told you to.
+Be normal, and once you are here let me know you're "seeking refuge" and we will help you get to safety.
+Do not say that until you are in my presence (see verification methods below).

 > [!WARNING]
 > DO NOT PASS GO, DON'T TRY TO COLLECT ANY MONEY!